cucerdariancatalin/SimplePrograms/README.md

 This repository presents implementations of various algorithms in various programming languages (the [author](https://github.com/VitasSalvantes) mainly uses Java).
 You can suggest your own options for implementing existing examples (naming them in accordance with the samples) or new options in any programming language.

 For quick access to the discription of the program and its implementation you can use the [list of all programs](#List-of-all-programs).

+If you want to contribute to the development of the project, please visit the [wiki](https://github.com/VitasSalvantes/Simple-Examples/wiki).

 ## List of all programs ##

 - [AmountOfSalaries](#AmountOfSalaries)